 Safety is everything when it comes to tree removal.
 There is just so much that can go wrong.
 Recently urban tree lopping was ranked THE deadliest industry per capita above mining and construction.

-We check the credentials of all tree companies that we recommend to make sure customers and their properties are covered in case of an accident.
+We check the credentials of all tree companies we recommend to ensure customers and their properties are covered in case of an accident.